List of Days of Our Lives characters introduced in the 1980s: Megan Hathaway DiMera

 Andre DiMera shows up in town and kills Max Hathaway.
 When he calls Megan in to see him, she's initially dismissive, knowing that Stefano always preferred her when they were kids.
 She was Stefano's Golden Girl, and Andre was always jealous.
 However, once he reveals that Max is dead it puts a bit of fear into Megan's cocky attitude.
 Many cat fights occur between Megan and Hope while Megan has Bo close by her side because of 'their child,' Zachary.
 After the plane crash on the deserted island, which brings Bo and Hope closer than ever to each other, Hope exposes, on a live news report, that her marriage to Larry was a sham, ruining Larry's career and destroying a valuable lackie for the Cartel that Megan was running for Stefano.

 In 1985, Megan plots to kill Hope by electrocuting her in a hot tub at Chris' health club, The Body Connection.
 Megan's plan backfires when she overhears Larry Welch talking to a Russian contact about the 3 prisms Larry's father had invented.
 When Megan comes out and confronts Larry, they fight.
 Megan threatens to expose the plot that Larry is entangled with: a plot to blow up all of Salem, killing Stefano in the process.
 Larry explodes at Megan's tirade and ends up killing her unintentionally.
 Larry then discovers the electronic drawing and works out the fact they are for rewiring the hot tub to electrocute.
 Larry, in a panic, picks up Megan's lifeless body and dumps her body in the hot tub, then returns to the closet and, following the diagram, 'electrocutes' her.
 Megan is then found by Hope, who becomes the prime suspect in her murder.

 In Days of Our Lives: Beyond Salem, Megan is revealed to be alive and living in Caracas, Venezuela, in the second season of Beyond Salem.
 Stefano had her cryogenically frozen until treatment for her injuries could be healed.
 She spent all her time in Caracas planning to retrieve the prisms once more.
-With help from Harris Michaels, Thomas Banks, and both John and Steve through brainwashing, Megan retrieved all three which she used to bring Bo Brady back to life and cure his brain tumor.
+With help from Harris Michaels, Thomas Banks (Susan Banks' brother), and both John and Steve through brainwashing, Megan retrieved all three which she used to bring Bo Brady back to life and cure his brain tumor.